se-edu/learningresources/contents/uix/refining-ux-skills.md

 Bootcamps can be classified into online or in-person, each with its advantages and disadvantages.

 #### Online
 Broadly speaking, the main advantages of online courses are it's convenience and price.
-Generally, online courses cater to students from any country and are more affordable than in-person courses.
+Online courses cater to students globally and are generally more affordable than in-person courses.
 Most online courses are also self-paced based on each student's schedule.
 However, online courses lack the in-person interactions which can impact the learning experience.
 Completing online courses also requires long term self-discipline, which places more responsibility on the student.
 Hence, completion rates are generally not as high compared to in-person courses.

 #### In-person
 The main advantages of in-person courses are the interactions, which can help to solidify learning experiences and concepts.
 For UX Design specifically, students might benefit learning skills like drafting user-scenarios or prototyping with in-class guidance rather than through the web.
 As a result of in-person learning and collaboration, students would also be more motivated and completion rates for in-person courses are higher in general.
 However, such courses are limited by price and their locations.